Purdue Summer SURF Program

 Students who opt to receive course credit rather than pay are not eligible for housing support.

-If you are an applicant from another U.S. institution, more information is provided below, under Visiting Students.
+For applicants from other U.S. institutions, more information is provided below, under External Students.

 Research for Credit instead of Pay

-In order to assist Purdue students in meeting their academic requirements, students may opt to receive course credit for their research rather than a stipend.
+While uncommon, Purdue students may opt to receive course credit for their research rather than a stipend.
 Students interested in this option should discuss the possibility with their professor and academic advisor in order to enroll in an established research course within their school or department.

 Since SURF is a full time research experience, students should enroll in the course for at least 6 credit hours for the 11-week period and are responsible for all university tuition and fees associated with the independent research course.
 For this option, SURF does not provide any financial or housing support for the student.